-A Uganda safari is becoming highly sought after with its diversity of wildlife and incredible birdlife.
-Known as the Pearl of Africa; it is a country with fantastic natural scenery and a rich mosaic of tribes and cultures; be captivated by its beauty; overwhelmed by the friendliness of its people and intrigued by all that Uganda has to offer.
+A Uganda safari is becoming highly sought after with its diversity of wildlife and incredible bird life.
+Known as the Pearl of Africa; it is a country with fantastic natural scenery and a rich mosaic of tribes and cultures.
+Be captivated by its beauty; overwhelmed by the friendliness of its people and intrigued by all that Uganda has to offer.

 A Uganda safari

-Uganda has over 1,000 bird species; some of which are endemic to the country; mainly in the Albertine region.
-These constitute 67% of Africa’s and 11.1% of the world’s total population; making the country a must-visit for bird lovers.
+Uganda has over 1,000 bird species.
+Some of which are endemic to the country; mainly in the Albertine region.
+These constitute 67% of Africa’s and 11.1% of the world’s total population.
+Making the country a must-visit for bird lovers.
 Some of the most interesting birds include; the crested crane (recently named ‘Gray-crowned crane’), Shoebill, Wattled plover, Saddle Billed Stork, Pelican, African Pygmy Geese; and Narina’s Trogon.

 Fishing is also a major attraction to Uganda; with the Nile Perch being the prize catch (largest freshwater game fish in the world).

 Uganda has long been a cultural melting pot.
 As evidenced by the existence of more than 30 different indigenous languages belonging to five distinct linguistic groups.
 And an equally diverse cultural mosaic of music, art, and handicrafts.
 Uganda is a friendly country with rolling green hills, huge rivers and lakes, and rugged mountains.
 There is a remarkably low level of crime and hassle directed at tourists.